If you need an easier start, try our Beginners workout here.

 That means one individual may have 3 repetitions in his training set, but another individual may have more or less.
 The key to determine the proper number of repetitions in a training set comes on Day 3.
 You must perform nine training sets that day.
 If you only do twelve repetitions in your best single set (a PFT set or a maximum effort set), then your training set would probably have one or at most two repetitions.
 If you were concerned with gross numbers performed, you might try for the higher numbered training set.
 This is not advised.
 It is much more important for you to successfully complete the scheduled workout on Day 3, doing one repetition per training set, than it is for you to complete only 6 or 7 sets, trying two or three repetitions in each training set.
 Day 3 calls for you to do nine training sets.
 Adjust your training sets so that you can complete this routine properly.
 The best gauge for the number of repetitions in the training set comes on Day 4.
 If you successfully complete Day 3, try to raise the number of repetitions in your training set by one when you do Day 4.
 If you get a least nine sets done on Day 4, that tells you that your training set ought to be one repetition higher.
 If you get less than nine sets, you will still have accomplished a good day’s work, and confirmed that your training set was correct for this week.
 It is important that you do not change the repetitions in a training set in midstream.
 When you schedule yourself to the day’s routine using three repetitions in your training set, do not change it to two when the exercises get hard.

 Ladies will find that this program adapts well to the flexed arm hang.
 Training sets are simply translated into hang times.
 Chin-ups may be substituted for those who prefer this technique, however, day 3 must still be completed exactly as described with 6 sets done with the overhand grip.
-It is highly recommended that you follow this program using overhand grip as most of the obstacles that you will have to get over at OCS require an overhand grip.
+It is highly recommended that you follow this program using overhand grip as most of the obstacles that you will have to get over in functional fitness require an overhand grip.